satoshipay/api/source/includes/_html.md

 ></p>
 ```

-This tag type represents text or HTML source that is injected into the web page after payment.
+This tag type represents text or HTML source that is loaded into the web page via an AJAX call after payment.

 #### Data Attributes